h4ckyou/h4ckyou.github.io/posts/ctf/snyk25/writeup.md

 ![image](https://github.com/user-attachments/assets/0e0fd28f-0748-4ce2-b415-f7b68321237f)

-This is my writeup for the Go reverse engineering challenge
+This is my writeup for some of the challenges i solved

 I did solve all reverse engineering but i was really busy with school so hence my writeup coming late